GravityKit/gravity-forms-zero-spam/readme.txt

 No. For that, we recommend Ben Marshall‘s [WordPress Zero Spam plugin](https://wordpress.org/plugins/zero-spam/).

 == Changelog ==

+= 1.1.2 on Jun 25, 2021 =

+* Fixed: Entries going to spam on websites that have plugins that override random password generation.
+Thanks @thomascharbit!

 = 1.1.1 on April 22, 2021 =